PrismarineJS/flying-squid/doc/API.md

 #### serv.entityMaxId

-The current maximum allowed entities on the server
+The current maximum ID (i.e. the last entity that was spawned has that id)

 #### serv.players

-Returns an array of players currently logged in
+An array of players currently logged in

 #### serv.uuidToPlayer